toltalchaos/shop-os/README.md

     - add payment/checkout flow

 - ADD OAUTH firebase allows features for this on the backend. will need front end implementation

+- data/sales anylitics in the management directories
+    - use firebase queries to run analytics and pump the data into visuialization tools/components
 ---
 # setup